Skip to content

 npm install @nestarc/[email protected]

 The module supports both forRoot and forRootAsync.
-The send call accepts eventType, payload, and optional endpointIds.
+The send call accepts eventType, payload, optional endpointIds, and an optional idempotencyKey.
+When you omit idempotencyKey, the SDK automatically generates an Idempotency-Key header for each send.
 Register WebhookClientModule before using @WebhookEmit so the interceptor can resolve its client dependency.

 Example module and service